French-Brian/CI_CD/README.md

- # Your Team Name Here
+ # Team 1 - Mane Event

 This is the team repository for Team 1